isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-december.md

 ### <a name="next-steps"></a>Następne kroki

-Sprawdzaj informacje o wersji często, gdy nie zostaną ujawnione inne problemy, będą one dołączane do tego ogłoszenia.
+Sprawdź informacje o wersji często, gdy nie zostaną ujawnione inne problemy, będą one dołączane do tego anonsu.

 ### <a name="last-updated"></a>Ostatnia aktualizacja